GWarrenn/gwarrenn.github.io/_posts/2020-05-21-Definitive-Gatorade-Ranking.md

 * Overall, [the most popular Gatorade flavors tested are all blue-ish](#finding-1): Icy Charge, Cool Blue, and Arctic Blitz topped the charts of public opinion.

-* However, [preferences toward Gatorade flavors are heavily guided by age](#finding-2).
+* However, [preferences toward Gatorade flavors are heavily driven by age](#finding-2).
 The preference for the blue-ish options is heavily driven by our younger respondents.
 Respondents over the age of 40 prefer Fruit Punch and Orange -- some of the more classic flavors -- to the bluish portion of the Gatorade spectrum.

 * [Familiarity is positively correlated with preference](#finding-3).
 The Gatorade flavors that are more well known are more likely to be favorably rated on average.